-The Department for Education and Children is forecasting a net overspend of £4,585k at year end.
+The Department for Education and Children is forecasting a net overspend of £3,696k at year end.

-The main adverse budget variations relate to: increased demand for Additional Learning Needs provision £1,271k; Schools Meals based on existing costs and income levels £793k; Out of County placement due to three highly complex placements £881k; Commissioning and Social Work £957k, Fostering & other looked after services £579k, Residential Units £464k and Short breaks and direct payment £434k have all seen an increase in demand.
+The main adverse budget variations relate to: increased demand for Additional Learning Needs provision £308k; Schools Meals based on existing costs and income levels £442k; Commissioning and Social Work £1,016k, Out of County placement due to three highly complex placements £990k; Fostering & other looked after services £753k, Residential Units £725k and Short breaks and direct payments £328k have all seen an increase in demand.
+These pressures are partially offset by maximisation of grant income and part year vacant posts.